lavague-ai/LaVague/docs/docs/learn/action-engine.md

     - `retriever:` The `Retriever` to be used by the Navigation Engine for RAG - by default we use the [OpsmSplitRetriever](https://github.com/lavague-ai/LaVague/blob/4768a09ae282f078dbf0edd9c9ee6f7bdf8be48f/lavague-core/lavague/core/retrievers.py#L86)
     - `prompt_template:` The prompt_template to be used by the Navigation Engine to query the LLM.
 You can view our default Navigation Engine prompt template [here](https://github.com/lavague-ai/LaVague/blob/4768a09ae282f078dbf0edd9c9ee6f7bdf8be48f/lavague-integrations/drivers/lavague-drivers-selenium/lavague/drivers/selenium/base.py#L177)
-    - `extractor:` The cleaning function to run on the LLM reponse before executing the generated code.
+    - `extractor:` The cleaning function to run on the LLM response before executing the generated code.
 You can view our default extractor [here](https://github.com/lavague-ai/LaVague/blob/4768a09ae282f078dbf0edd9c9ee6f7bdf8be48f/lavague-core/lavague/core/extractors.py#L11)
     - `time_between_actions:` A float value for the time in seconds to wait between actions - this can be useful where you want to enforce a delay between actions to allow elements more time to load - by default, this is 1.5 seconds
-    - `n_attempts:` The number of attemps the Navigation Engine should take to succesfully perform an action - by default, this is 5
+    - `n_attempts:` The number of attemtps the Navigation Engine should take to successfully perform an action - by default, this is 5
     - `logger:` The AgentLogger instance used to log information about the Action Engine

 > For guidance on using the Agent Logger module to get more information about our Action Engine, such as viewing the code generated, see our [Agent Logger guide](./local-log.md)